 If your artworks don’t sell for a long time, stop making more.
 These artworks don’t sell for a reason, so making some more of the same thing probably won’t help.
 You can’t just keep spending on production while building your inventory without any reaction to the current situation.
 Instead of making art, perhaps work on social media promotion, or talking to your sales channels.
 Maybe you should get feedback from your customers so you can build better products.

 #2: Get paid early

 Would you prefer to receive 100$ now, or 110$ tomorrow?
 The right answer in business is: now is always better.
 Who knows what will happen in the future?
-Many artists do commissioned works.
+Many artists do commission works.
 Make sure your customers pay you as much as possible upfront.
 Pre-sell your art when possible.
 This way you can use this money to pay your bills and get your business going.

 #3: Pay later

 Pay later doesn’t mean pay late.
 Many bills have a due date, for example, taxes, material costs, rent.
 Don’t pay your bills until the last day so you can use this money until the very last day.
-Of course make sure you don’t go over the due date.
+Of course, make sure you don’t go over the due date.
 For recurring costs like rent for your studio or office, you can simply set an automatic transfer on the last due date.

 #4: Minimize uncollectible accounts

 Uncollectible accounts, or also called accounts uncollectible, is the money other people should pay you but they would not for various reasons.
 Basically, it’s bad debt.
 You have lost hope, and you just assume it’s not going to be paid.
 Imagine you have a customer who should pay you the remaining of the commissioned work, but he went bankrupt.
 Before receiving work, do a small risk analysis.
 The artworld is small, ask around your contacts before accepting a big order or a large commitment.
 Sometimes some things are too good to be true.